 In Kotlin, there is a plan to provide the immutable data structure in the standard library, but it is not ready yet

-= notation, not syntax; platform type, which is a type that comes from Java
+String!= notation, not syntax; platform type, which is a type that comes from Java

 Platform types: summary